langguard/langguard-python/README.md

 Reject personal information requests, harmful content, or non-technical topics.
 """

-# Validate a user prompt
+# Screen a user prompt
-prompt = "How do I write a for loop in Python?" response = guard.guard(prompt, specification)
+prompt = "How do I write a for loop in Python?" response = agent.screen(prompt, specification)

 if response["prompt_pass"]:
     print(f"✅ Prompt is safe: {response['reason']}")